Frank Loverde: Musical career

 Working with Linda Imperial and her sister, Loverde made a name for himself on the San Francisco club scene as both a DJ and performer.
 During this time, the trio gained a record deal with Prism Records and released "Iko Iko", a record produced by Patrick Cowley and Michael Finden, in 1980.
-Loverde continued on the club circuit, occasionally working on studio projects, until 1982 when he was given an instrumental track by Patrick Cowley and asked to write lyrics for it.
-This track became "Die Hard Lover", which was recorded along with Linda Imperial and Peggy Gibbons.
+Loverde continued on the club circuit, occasionally working on studio projects, until 1982 when he was given an instrumental track by Cowley and asked to write lyrics for it.
+This track became "Die Hard Lover", which was recorded along with Imperial and Peggy Gibbons.
 The trio, now calling themselves Loverde, had huge success with the single in 1982 and became celebrities in the Hi-NRG music community.

 Loverde's second single was "My World Is Empty Without You", another successful release which led to television appearances and a tour.
-By the time of the single's release, Patrick Cowley was becoming increasingly ill, suffering from AIDS, and was unable to contribute anything more than simple synthesizer riffs.
+By the time of the single's release, Cowley was becoming increasingly ill, suffering from AIDS, and was unable to contribute anything more than simple synthesizer riffs.
 Production credits on the single went to Bill Motley and Horus Jack Tolson.
 Following Cowley's death in 1982, Loverde was unable to repeat its earlier success with new music produced without Cowley's input.
 They recorded Backstreet Romance in 1983, but the record was a commercial failure.
 Loverde's last works were "Love Takes Me Higher" and "Manifestation of Love", both released in 1987.
 After the collapse of Megatone Records in 1988, Loverde was unable to find a new contract.

 Death

 Sometime in the late 1980s, Frank Loverde contracted the AIDS virus.
 The illness had obliterated the music industry in San Francisco and many of Loverde's acquaintances had already died from the virus.
-He died just before Christmas on December 20, 1990, at the age of 43.
-His family had been with him during this heartbreaking time.
+He died just before Christmas on December 20, 1990, at the age of 43, surrounded by his family.